Derek Chisora: Chisora vs. Fury III

-On 20 October 2022, it was announced that Chisora would fight Fury in a trilogy bout for the WBC heavyweight title on 3 December at Tottenham Hotspur Stadium in London, live on BT Sport Box Office.
+On 20 October 2022, it was announced that Chisora would fight Tyson Fury in a trilogy bout for the WBC heavyweight title on 3 December at Tottenham Hotspur Stadium in London, live on BT Sport Box Office.
 Chisora weighed in at 260.6lbs to Fury at 268.8lbs.

-Chisora put up a good fight, but was outclassed by Fury, from the very start, and was asked by the ref if he wanted to stop the fight, at the end of the 9th round, which he refused to do.
-The fight however was stopped ten seconds from the end of the 10th round, with no complaints from Chisora.
+Chisora fought bravely, but was outclassed by Fury from the very start.
+This culminated in the referee asking Chisora if he wanted to stop the fight at the end of the 9th round, which he refused to do.
+However, the fight was ultimately stopped ten seconds from the end of the 10th round, which was met with no complaints from Chisora.